'Altered Carbon' Explainer: What the Heck Are 'Meths'?

 (Note: This post contains light spoilers for season 1 of “Altered Carbon” on Netflix.
-This is just basic premise and terminology stuff, so you you don’t have to worry about learning about plot of season 2 that you haven’t gotten to yet.)
+We’re just doing a quick refresher on the weird terminology of the series, so you don’t have to worry about having season 2 spoiled.)

-The Netflix sci-fi series “Altered Carbon” is pretty dense with weird sci-fi things and terminology, and generally doesn’t have a lot of interest in making sure you know what all these concepts are before having characters discuss them at length.
-In season 1, though, you could kind of just figure all of it out as you went along but now, two years later, season 2 does not really even try to remind you what all that stuff is.
+While “Altered Carbon” on Netflix might seem like an overly complicated show sometimes, it really isn’t.
+It just seems that way because this fictional sci-fi universe has a ton of its own lingo that you generally have to absorb through context.
+And while you might have figured it all out in season 1, the new second season doesn’t do anything to remind you what these terms mean and so you’ll be forgiven for not remembering everything.

 The primary concept that informs the show’s world, and thus the esoteric sci-fi concept that is mentioned most often, is the “Stack,” a small computer inserted into people’s brains when they turn one year old, on which a person’s consciousness is installed like software.
 The result is that even if your body is killed, as long as your Stack is undamaged it can be inserted into a new body, allowing you to go on living, at least in theory.
 In “Altered Carbon,” switching into a new body, or “sleeve,” is pretty common, and doing so extends people’s lifespans considerably.